Wendy O. Williams: 1949–1976: Early life

 Williams was born to Robert F. Williams, a chemist at Eastman Kodak, and Audrey Stauber Williams (1921–2008) on May 28, 1949, in Webster, New York.
 She studied clarinet at the Community Music School program of the University of Rochester's Eastman School of Music, and later was a clarinetist in her high school's concert band.
 At the age of six, she appeared tap-dancing on the Howdy Doody show as a member of the "Peanut Gallery".

 She had her first run-in with the law at the age of 15, when she was arrested for sunbathing nude.
 Williams attended R. L. Thomas High School in Webster at least partway through the 10th grade, but left school before graduating.
-Her schoolmates and teachers recalled Williams as a "shy and pretty girl, an average student who played in the junior high band, paid attention to her hair and clothes, and who spoke so softly you had to lean toward her to hear her."
+Her schoolmates and teachers recalled Williams as a "shy and pretty girl, an average student who played in the junior high band, paid attention to her hair and clothes, and who spoke so softly ... you had to lean toward her to hear her."

 At the age of 16, Williams left her home and hitchhiked to Colorado where she earned money by selling crocheted string bikinis.
-Afterward, she headed for Florida working as a lifeguard and then to Europe, where she worked as a macrobiotic cook in London and as a dancer with a travelling dance troupe.
+Afterward, she headed for Florida, working as a lifeguard, and then to Europe, where she worked as a macrobiotic cook in London and as a dancer with a traveling dance troupe.
 Around that time, she was arrested on multiple occasions for shoplifting and passing counterfeit money.

 In 1976, Williams arrived in New York City, where she saw an ad in the Show Business magazine that lay open on the floor of the Port Authority Bus Terminal station.
 It was a casting call for radical artist and Yale University graduate Rod Swenson's experimental "Captain Kink's Theatre".
 She replied to the ad and began performing in live sex shows.
 She later appeared in Gail Palmer's adult film Candy Goes to Hollywood (1979), credited as Wendy Williams.
-She was featured as a performer on a parody of The Gong Show shooting ping pong balls across the set from her vagina.
+She was featured as a performer on a parody of The Gong Show shooting ping pong balls across the set from her crotch.